Markusdff/Bulk_Data_Disk_Copier/README.md

 This script automates the process of copying DVD contents to a selected destination folder.
 It continuously waits for a disc to be inserted, copies its contents, logs the process, and ejects the disc upon completion.

 **Overview**
   This PowerShell script automates the process of copying DVD contents to a designated destination folder.
 It continuously monitors the selected DVD drive, detects when a new disc is inserted, copies its contents, logs the process, and ejects the disc upon completion.
 The script is designed to streamline the archiving of DVDs by minimizing manual intervention.
-You can also run multiple instances of this script simultaneously if you have multiple optical drives.

 **Features**
   Automatic Disc Detection: Waits for a new DVD to be inserted and starts the copying process automatically.